Amazon EventBridge versus Amazon SNS: What's the difference?

 Typical latency is about half a second. (from the FAQS: “Note that this can vary”)

 You pay $1.00 per 1 million events published.
 The same 64KB chunk logic as with SNS applies.

 Want to learn more about the latest features of EventBridge?
-Subscribe to cloudonaut plus to get access to my exclusive video with a demo of the latest EventBridge features.
-Find a preview of the video below.
+Watch the following video to larn about the latest features.

 Use the following comparison table to support your decision.